colleennicole223/odin-rock-paper-scissors/README.md

 - JavaScript
   - Switch Statement
   - Event Listeners
+  - DOM manipulation

 ### What I learned

-This project had me using event listeners for the first time.
-It was easier to understand once I had a better grasp on arrow functions.
-I enjoyed being able to directly call elements with their ID and change it style or text content, this allowed me to change button colors based on human or computer selection.
-I also updated text decorations to add an underline on the winning selection.
+This project had me using DOM manipulation and Events for the first time.
+It was easier to understand the format once I had a better grasp on arrow functions.
+I attached event listeners to the rock, paper, and scissor button nodes to read the users selection.
+I enjoyed being able to directly target nodes with selectors and change their properties - this allowed me to change button colors based on human or computer selection.

 ### Continued development